nicholasplachance/your_film_archive/README.md

+# **About this project**
+1. This project is a personal project for me to better my skills with react and redux
+2. This project will be an application for users to be able to add their favorite movie to a collection, this collection will store genres of movies, streaming services to watch the movie, when the movie was added to the collection; for users to easily be able to find old movies they have seen and liked.
+3. This project will use firebase to store the users collections and handle authentication
+4. This project will use OMDB api for movie info.

-# Getting Started with Create React App
+# Getting Started with this project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+Upon cloning this project in the project directory, you can run:

+### `npm i/ npm install` this will install all necessary packages and libraries
-### `npm start`
+### `npm start` this will start a local server to run the project

+# *More react boiler plate stuff*

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.